gtewksbury/Microsoft-Bot-Framework-HOL/lab 6 - Luis all the way down/README.md

 Oh Yeah, LUIS!

-In this lab, we're going to integrate LUIS not only in our *RootDialog*, but with every **Dialog** along the way!
+In this lab, we're going to integrate LUIS not only in our *RootDialog*, but with every **Dialog** on the path to making a reservation!

 ## LuisReservationDialog
 Open the start solution in Visual Studio and create a new class or code file called *LuisReservationDialog.cs* in the *Dialogs* directory and replace with the following code: